 How To Find Who Is Logged On Your System And What They Are Doing

-If you’re managing a multi-user server, you might want to find who is logged on your system and what they are doing.
+If you’re managing a multi-user server, you might often need to find who is logged on your system and what they are doing.
 In Unix-like systems, there is single letter command called ‘w’, which is used to display the information about the users currently on the server, and their processes.
-This command is very useful if you are managing a shared server which is frequently accessed my many users.
+This command is very useful when you are managing a shared server that is frequently being accessed by many users.
 You can track all of them without having to use any additional tools or applications. ‘w’ command will show the details including, the current time, how long the system has been running, how many users are currently logged on, and the system load averages for the past 1, 5, and 15 minutes .

 In this brief guide, we will see how to use ‘w’ command to monitor the users in Linux.